 Art 302 Modern Art and Theory (3 cr)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 A study of the principal artistic movements and theories in modern art from c.
 1880 to World War II.
 Beginning with late-nineteenth-century modernism, the course closely examines the historical, societal, cultural, philosophical, and theoretical frameworks from which modern art and theory emerged.
 Modernist movements to be considered include, Neoimpressionism, Symbolism, Fauvism, German Expressionism, Futurism, Cubism, Dada, and Surrealism, among others.

 Art 303 Contemporary Art and Theory (3 cr)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 A survey of the principal artists, movements, theories, and artistic strategies since World War II in Europe and America.
 Important movements examined include the New York School, Neo-dada, Post-Painterly Abstraction, British and American Pop, Minimalism, Conceptual art, Earthworks and Environments, Performance Art, Neoexpressionism, and the various approaches within contemporary art.

 Art 313 History and Theory of Modern Design II (3 cr)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 Study, analysis, and critique of design history and theory from 1945 to the present.
 Historical and theoretical analysis of the emergence of the industrial, product, graphic, and information design professions in America and Europe, and the relationship between design, corporations, and global products.
 Other topics under consideration include Swiss design, the New York School and the American poster movement; the emergence of Japanese design; semiotics and design; postmodernism and design; and design and new media.

 Prereq: Art 213